cold20-07/maglinc/README.md

-# Maglinc Pharmaceutical Consulting Website
+# Mevoq Pharmaceutical Consulting Website

 A modern, SEO-optimized website for pharmaceutical regulatory consulting services built with React and Supabase.